Rockpods/balls/README.md

 # balls
-An AUR helper written in bash.
+An AUR helper for downloading aur helpers written in bash.